Tor Des Geants, Take 3 – Getting the Monkey Off My Back

 The second bivouac not quite so successful, however.
 Off I went to Niel.
 This is the world’s longest downhill, and when I finally reached Niel, I asked for some cooked meat.

 I had never seen Col Lasoney in the daylight before, so this was exciting and brand new to me.
 The Refugio about 10 kilometres down from Gressoney is the best if you have an appetite and can eat all sorts of cheeses and good meats.
 I couldn’t, but they happened to ask if I wanted some homemade ravioli.
-I thought I’d try, so I sat for about 15 minutes with the volunteers here and enjoyed some fun conversation and delicious ravioli.
+Thinking I’d try it, I sat for about 15 minutes with the volunteers here and enjoyed some fun conversation and delicious ravioli.

 I wasn’t sure whether to sleep as it was daytime but I thought it best to try.
 I managed to find a room with 20 beds and only one other person, so I had a solid two hours of shut-eye.